Building Businesses

 The path to becoming a licensed provider involves orientation sessions, detailed applications, and careful facility inspections.

-Before you start, decide what kind of daycare you want to run.
-Will it be a center-based program (in a separate building) or a home-based program?
 Both types have pros and cons, but all must follow strict rules to keep kids safe and happy.
 The steps to open each one are similar, but local laws may change what you need to do.

 Family child care homes typically care for fewer children and offer a more personalized environment compared to center-based programs.